Amanzimtoti: 1900s

 Amanzimtoti offered refuge to many Middle Eastern and British evacuees during the Second World War, many of whom lived in holiday cottages and in private homees.
-When first a school was started at Toti Town Hall, Dr Frickle paid for two teachers' salaries out of money he made at his clinic selling "No 9s" (red pills "from the army"), which he purportedly prescribed "for everything".
+When a school was started at Toti Town Hall, Dr Frickle paid for two teachers' salaries out of money he made at his clinic selling "No 9s" (red pills "from the army"), which he purportedly prescribed "for everything".
 Miss Burns (who ran the Guides) held the first Arbour Day in Natal, and along with 16 Guides, planted 60 Erythrina lysistemon trees along Beach Road.
-These trees "blazed red" when in flower and were known as the "glory of Beach Road" - and for this reason, the Coral Tree is included in the crest of Amanzimtoti.
+These trees "blazed red" when in flower and were known as the "glory of Beach Road"; for this reason, the Coral Tree is included in the crest of Amanzimtoti.
 These trees were however cut down in the 1950s when Beach Road was widened and tarred.

-The first newspapers to be produced in the town were attributed to Ivor Language, and the first issue of The Observer was printed in July 1955.
+The first newspapers to be produced in the town were attributed to Ivor language, and the first issue of The Observer was printed in July 1955.
 Before this, newspapers had been brought in by train from Durban.
 From 1957 to 1959, The Observer was replaced by a commercial weekly newspaper, the South Coast Courier.
 The Observer was again replaced, this time by the South Coast SUN, which Archie and Jenny Taylor started in 1970.